relevance/edn-ruby/README.md

 # edn-ruby

+&copy; 2012 Relevance Inc and Clinton N. Dreisbach

 **edn-ruby** is a Ruby library to read and write [edn][edn] (extensible data notation), a subset of Clojure used for transferring data between applications, much like JSON, YAML, or XML.

 ## Work in Progress

-This project is not even alpha -- it is currently being developed.
+The reader is done.
+The writer is not yet done.
 The below README reflects intention, not capability.

 ## Installation